Hatchibombotar/lantern/README.md

 ### Grouped Files
 This extension adds a new view within the explorer which groups Minecraft Bedrock Add-On Files by identifier.

-It currently groups files linked to entities and items.
+It currently groups files linked to entities, items, and blocks.

 In the below picture, it shows all files linked to the chicken in the vanilla packs.
 The group view is in the secondary sidebar.